 B1, Section c: 10 years achievements track-record (max.
-2 pages, see structure in the ERC Work Programme 2019)
+2 pages, see structure in the ERC Work Programme 2020)

-- Present up to ten representative publications, from the last ten years, as main author in the track record.
-Research monographs can be listed separately (see ERC Work Programme 2019) - For the track record as well as for the CV, we recommend to provide summary/overview information for the reviewers (e.g. total number of publications, contributions to conferences, citations, h-index etc as applicable), as well as specific highlight information.
+Present up to ten representative publications, from the last ten years, as main author in the track record.

+- For the track record as well as for the CV, we recommend to provide summary/overview information for the reviewers (e.g. total number of publications, contributions to conferences, citations, h-index etc as applicable), as well as specific information on highlights.
 E.g. for the list of publications in the track record, it has proven very useful to describe the key content and impact of selected publications and your contribution in 1-2 sentences in a textbox ("Here, we could show for the first time...") - Please note: While the 10 publications-limit is no formal criterion, we would expect that reviewers appreciate a focus on 10 top papers in the track record.
-We received the following comment by the ERC Executive Agency on this topic: The 'up to 10 publications' is not an eligibility issue but how strictly each panel will look at this in the evaluation is their own decision and cannot be predicted." - We also recommend to mention any further important papers of particular relevance for your ERC project (i.e. in addition to the top 10) in the proposal as well, e.g. by a brief additional running text section in the CV or Track record (research profile, research interests or similar), and in particular by quoting them in B1 and B2.

-The mentorship profile by Advanced Grant applicants is also frequently commented upon by reviewers (section "Major contributions to the early careers of excellent researchers", see ERC Work Programme).
+We received the following comment by the ERC Executive Agency on this topic: The 'up to 10 publications' is not an eligibility issue but how strictly each panel will look at this in the evaluation is their own decision and cannot be predicted." - If applicable, we also recommend to mention any further important papers of the PI particularly relevant for the ERC project (i.e. in addition to the top 10) in the proposal as well.
+This can be done by quoting them in B1 and B2, and/or referring to them in a brief additional running text section in the CV or Track record (research profile, research interests or similar) - The mentorship profile by Advanced Grant applicants is also frequently commented upon by reviewers and should therefore be well addressed (see ERC Work Programme 2020, section "Major contributions to the early careers of excellent researchers").

-New: Section 3) Resources (online submission form)
+Section 3) Resources (online submission form)